 Yahoo sites ranked as the number one property in April for the second straight month with 187.4 million visitors, followed by Microsoft sites with 178.9 million and Google sites with 175.9 million.
 Netflix.com jumped six positions to rank #36 overall with 28.6 million visitors, while CareerBuilder LLC earned a spot on the list at #43 with 24.9 million visitors.

 As mentioned above,Yahoo sites ranked as the #1 property in March with 179.5 million visitors, followed by Google sites with 176.8 million and Microsoft sites with 176.4 million.
 Sites new to the top 50 in March included FoxNews.com (#41), Time Warner (#49) and BuzzMedia (#50).

 Google Ad Network also led the March Ad Focus ranking with a reach of 91.7% of Americans online, followed by Yahoo sites (84.4%), Yahoo Network Plus (83.9%) and AOL Advertising (83.8%).

-Topics: Analytics & Automated, CSR & Environmental, Media & Entertainment, Online, Online & Mobile, Paid Search, Retail & E-Commerce, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, CSR & Environmental, Data-driven, Media & Entertainment, Online, Online & Mobile, Paid Search, Retail & E-Commerce, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.